Eric Wimberger

-Eric Wimberger (born April 2, 1979) is an American attorney and Republican politician.
-He is a member of the Wisconsin State Senate, representing the 30th Senate district since 2021.
-The 30th district comprises the cities of Green Bay and De Pere in Brown County, and several municipalities and towns along the west coast of the Green Bay in eastern Oconto and Marinette counties, up to the city of Marinette.
+Eric Wimberger (born April 2, 1979) is an American lawyer and Republican politician from De Pere, Wisconsin.
+He is a member of the Wisconsin Senate, representing Wisconsin's 2nd Senate district since January 2025; he previously represented the 30th Senate district from 2021 until 2025.
+Earlier in his career, he served as a United States Marine Corps officer for four years in the Judge Advocate Division.

 Early life and career

 Eric Wimberger was born in 1979 in Green Bay, Wisconsin, and raised in neighboring De Pere.
 After graduating from high school, he attended St. Cloud State University in St. Cloud, Minnesota, earning his bachelor's degree in criminal justice in 2001.
 Following his undergraduate education, Wimberger spent a year employed as a truck driver for Schneider National, a long-haul trucking company, logging more than 120,000 miles.

 He entered Marquette University Law School in 2002.
 After earning his J.D. in 2005, Wimberger received a commission with the United States Marine Corps.
 He spent four years in the Marine Corps, working in the Judge Advocate Division in Japan and Washington, D.C.
 He was honorably discharged in 2010 as a captain.

-Wimberger returned to the Green Bay area and started his own law firm.
+After his discharge, he returned to the Green Bay area and started a legal practice there.